kkalyankumar9/compunent_connections/README.md

 ## Backend
 npm run server

 This application is currently only working locally.
 Since I am more experienced with MongoDB than MySQL, I explored MySQL for this assignment.
+I don't have knowledge of cloud MySQL

 ![alt text](image.png)